Dawn-India/Z-Mirror/README.md

 - `FSUB_IDS`: Fill chat_id of groups/channel you want to force subscribe.
 Separate them by space. `Int`
   - it will apply only for member
   - **Note**: Bot should be added in the filled chat_id as admin.
-- `USER_MAX_TASKS`: Maximum number of tasks for each group members at a time. `Int`
+- `USER_MAX_TASKS`: Maximum number of tasks for each group member at a time. `Int`
-- `ENABLE_RATE_LIMITER`: To enable request limit 1 request per 1 second. `Bool`
+- `REQUEST_LIMITS`: Maximum number of requests for each group member. `Int`
-  - it will not accept any command/callback of user for 1 minute.
+  - it will not accept any command/callback of user and it will mute that member for 1 minute.
 - `ENABLE_MESSAGE_FILTER`: If enabled then bot will not download files with captions or forwarded. `Bool`
 - `STOP_DUPLICATE_TASKS`: To enable stop duplicate task across multiple bots. `Bool`
   - **Note**: All bot must have added same database link.